 When our homeschool is out of control, it’s very difficult to determine what your routine should be.
 I can relate!
 When I found FLYLady, I copied her routines.
 Her routine, even though she wasn’t a homeschooling mom, gave me the structure I needed to get started.
 I was soon able to modify her routine for my purposes.
 I found that my husband, my children, and I thrived with a routine.

 I want you to get started today with a routine.
-I’m going to share my routine with you and I’m going to give you that routine in a download when you click the button below.
-You’ll also receive a blank routine form, so you can modify it for your family’s needs
+I’m going to share my routine with you so you can modify it for your family’s needs.

 My recommended homeschool routine